OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/azure-resource-manager/resource-manager-samples-cli-deploy.md

 # -e: immediately exit if any command has a non-zero exit status
 # -o: prevents errors in a pipeline from being masked
-# IFS new value is less likely to cause confusing bugs when looping arrays or arguments (e.g. $@)
+# IFS new value is less likely toocause confusing bugs when looping arrays or arguments (e.g. $@)

 usage() { echo "Usage: $0 -i <subscriptionId> -g <resourceGroupName> -n <deploymentName> -l <resourceGroupLocation>" 1>&2; exit 1; }